canonical/microk8s/README.md

 microk8s.kubectl config view --raw > $HOME/.kube/config
 ```

 Note: The API server on port 8080 is listening on all network interfaces.
-In its kubeconfig file MicroK8s is using the loopback interface, as you can see with `microk8s.kubectl config view`.
+In its kubeconfig file, MicroK8s is using the loopback interface, as you can see with `microk8s.kubectl config view`.
 The `microk8s.config` command will output a kubeconfig with the host machine's IP (instead of the 127.0.0.1) as the API server endpoint.

 ### Kubernetes Addons

 MicroK8s installs a barebones upstream Kubernetes.
-This means just the api-server, controller-manager, scheduler, kubelet, cni, kube-proxy are installed and run.
-Additional services like kube-dns and dashboard can be run using the `microk8s.enable` command
+This means just the `api-server`, `controller-manager`, `scheduler`, `kubelet`, `cni`, `kube-proxy` are installed and run.
+Additional services like `kube-dns` and `dashboard` can be run using the `microk8s.enable` command

 ```
 microk8s.enable dns dashboard